CZ-NIC/dns-probe/doc/YAMLfile.rst

     export:

       # Location for the storage of exported DNS records.
-      # Valid values are 'local' and 'remote'.
+      # Valid values are 'local', 'remote' and 'kafka'.
       location: 'local'

       # Directory for exported data.